🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph shows some values and regions of import and export food.
-Summarise the information by selecting and reporting the main features and make comparisons where relevant.
+The percentage of internet users who shopped online in Australia by age group 2007-2009.
+Summarize the information by selecting and reporting the main features and make comparisons where relevant.

 The graph below shows the average class size in six countries and compares it with the world average class size in 2006.
 Summarise the information by selecting and reporting the main points and give comparisons where relevant.